-The second exemption under the proposed Order would be for manufacturers for the U.S. market who domestically ship or import more than 15 million board feet of softwood lumber annually.
-Domestic manufacturers would not pay assessments on their first 15 million board feet of softwood lumber shipped during the applicable fiscal year.
-Importers would receive a refund from the Board for the applicable assessments collected by Customs no later than 60 calendar days after receipt of such assessments by the Board.
+The second exemption under the Order is for manufacturers for the U.S. market who domestically ship or import more than 15 million board feet of softwood lumber annually.
+Domestic manufacturers will not pay assessments on their first 15 million board feet of softwood lumber shipped during the applicable fiscal year.
+Importers will receive a refund from the Board for the applicable assessments collected by Customs no later than 60 calendar days after receipt of such assessments by the Board.